Checkout icon

 2. Select the fields that you want to get.

-You continue to get the same reports in your Customer Area when you migrate to Checkout API.
+You continue to get the same reports in your Customer Area after you migrate to Checkout API.

 Update your endpoints